 Mr. Cobb has extensive experience handling a variety of construction claims (defects and liens), community association issues and business disputes.
 He specializes in handling complex construction defect and payment matters and community association matters with a special emphasis in large condominium defect cases.
 His vast construction litigation experience involves issues with, roof design, building envelope, water intrusion, window installation, stucco failures, construction means and methods, mechanical equipment, structural steel and steel fabrication, framing and drywall, concrete, design defects and construction standards of care.
 In his community association and business litigation practice, Mr. Cobb handles all aspects of community association operations and governance including vendor contract review, covenant enforcement, community document drafting and revision, assessment collection, condominium arbitrations, breach of contract, defamation, fiduciary relationship, injunctions, fraud and other related business and community association disputes.
 Mr. Cobb is AV® rated by Martindale Hubbell, recognized by his peers as having the highest level of ethical standards and professional ability.
-In 2018, he was featured in the 25th Edition of “The Best Lawyers of America” for his work in real estate law.
+Between 2018 and 2021, he has been honored by “The Best Lawyers in America” for his work in construction and real estate law.

 Mr. Cobb has been selected as a Florida Super Lawyer in Construction Law for 2009-2019.
 He was honored by the Jacksonville Business Journal by being selected as one of Jacksonville’s “Top 40 Under 40” for 2010 and selected as an “Ultimate Attorney” for 2017.
 Additionally, in 2010, 2012, 2013 and 2015, Mr. Cobb was named by 904 Magazine as one of Jacksonville’s Top Attorneys.
 Mr. Cobb has authored numerous articles on Construction Law, including a Florida Bar Journal article on venue in construction disputes and is a contributing author to the Florida Construction Law and Practice publication from the Florida Bar.
 He lectures extensively on Construction Law, Construction Licensing and Community Association Law to national trade associations, universities and continuing legal education seminars.